 How do I go about getting a tattoo from you? " My home base is at Bluebird Ink in Louisville KY most of the time.
-I also call Lux Beauty and Wellness in Frankenmuth, MI my "home away from home" every 6-9 weeks.
+I also call Lux Beauty and Wellness in Frankenmuth, MI my "home away from home".
 I keep my appointment availability open up to a year in advance in order to accommodate all clients.
-Once you have a foundational idea and inspirational imagery go to select Consult or Discovery call, and choose the best time and day for you.
+Once you have a foundational idea and inspirational imagery go to select the appropriate consult appointment, and choose the best time and day for you.
 I collect drawing/booking fees at the time of consult to ensure only serious inquiries

 My Process :